-- Option A: this option would be the development of two 94' x 50' regulation courts laid out in a side-by-side manner with five feet of additional hard surface along the exterior of each side of the courts and ten feet of hard surface between each court.
+- Option A: this option would be the development of one 94' x 50' regulation court with an additional 30' x 30' shooting court and a 35' x 45' three-on-three court with the additional courts laid out in a stacked manner next to the regulation court.
+Such a layout would encompass an overall hard surface area of 104' x 100' resulting in a total area of 10,400 square feet of hard surface at an overall cost (\$10/sf) of \$104,000 utilizing concrete as the surface material.
+Again polycarbonate is the preferred goal material and this layout would require four goals at a cost of \$8,000 (\$2,000 each) bringing the total anticipated material cost, without any labor, but with a small contingency to \$115,000 for this option. - Option B: this option would be the development of two 94' x 50' regulation courts laid out in a side-by-side manner with five feet of additional hard surface along the exterior of each side of the courts and ten feet of hard surface between each court.
 Assuming concrete (\$10/sf) is utilized as the hard surface the surfacing cost for two courts (12,480 sf) would result in \$124,800 in surfacing costs alone.
 Asphalt could be a less expensive surface to explore.
 Two courts would require four goals, with polycarbonate the preferred material, at a cost of \$2,000 each, although less expensive options are available.
-Total anticipated material cost, without any labor, but with a small contingency is assumed at \$135,000.00. - Option B: this option would be the development of one 94' x 50' regulation court with an additional 30' x 30' shooting court and a 35' x 45' three-on-three court with the additional courts laid out in a stacked manner next to the regulation court.
-Such a layout would encompass an overall hard surface area of 104' x 100' resulting in a total area of 10,400 square feet of hard surface at an overall cost (\$10/sf) of \$104,000 utilizing concrete as the surface material.
-Again polycarbonate is the preferred goal material and this layout would require four goals at a cost of \$8,000 (\$2,000 each) bringing the total anticipated material cost, without any labor, but with a small contingency to \$115,000 for this option. - Additional Recommendation: It is recommended that lighting be provided for the basketball courts in either option described above.
-Lighting costs vary depending on the number, style, and type of lighting preferred but a rough estimate would be for these costs to range between \$50,000 and \$150,000.00. - Siting Recommendation: Options A (0.286 acres) and B (0.238 acres) for new basketball court development are similar in size resulting in a wide variety of siting locations within Wright Street Park depending on what additional amenities are desired for the improvement of the park overall.
-Recommend siting, in order of preference, for either Option A or Option B would parcel C (0.50 acres); parcel F (1.33 acres); or parcel E (0.25 acres), which would only work for the layout described in Option B.
+Total anticipated material cost, without any labor, but with a small contingency is assumed at \$135,000.00.

+- Additional Recommendation: It is recommended that lighting be provided for the basketball courts in either option described above.
+Lighting costs vary depending on the number, style, and type of lighting preferred but a rough estimate would be for these costs to range between \$50,000 and \$150,000.00. - Siting Recommendation: Options A (0.238 acres) and B (0.286 acres) for new basketball court development are similar in size resulting in a wide variety of siting locations within Wright Street Park depending on what additional amenities are desired for the improvement of the park overall.
+The Concept Plan calls for development of Option A, but B could be considered where there is limited demand for alternate amenities in Parcel C, or additional funding or partners are identified for a larger improvement.
+Recommend siting, in order of preference, for either Option A or Option B would be parcel C (0.50 acres); parcel F (1.33 acres); or parcel E (0.25 acres), which would only work for the layout described in Option B.

+Objective 1.8: Update Existing Amenities and Consider Additional Amenities (Parcels A, B, C, D, E, F)

+The existing site amenities within Wright Street Park are showing evidence of age and disrepair and should be addressed.
+There is also the opportunity to add smaller scale additional amenities that can serve as activators without compromising the passive integrity of the park.

+Objective 1.8.1: Update Existing Amenities

+A simple upgrade to Wright Street Park is to replace the existing site amenities such as benches, trash receptacles and picnic tables that are showing their age or are in disrepair.
+It is recommended that a simple inventory and replacement schedule be developed for these amenities, focusing on replacing the ones in the worst condition first.
+A preferred style and model should be determined for the new site amenities to maintain a cohesive feel and look within the park.

-Objective 1.7.3: Add Concrete Cornhole Boards
+Objective 1.8.2: Add Concrete Cornhole Boards